mariefourriere/Main-eventer/README.md

 To track our progress we have used [Trello](https://trello.com/b/uDCC5Tby/main-eventer) which helped us to define the different tasks to be done and their completion.

-Finally, we have made sure to have mobile friendly website by making it responsive.
+Finally, we have made sure to have a mobile friendly website by making it responsive.